ncsa/junx/README.txt

   1. Java SDK (available from https://java.sun.com):

       a.
-If you want to use SchemaLocation to manage a local cache of XML Schema documents (xsd) with a validating (JAXP) parser, then you must have:
+If you want to use Validate to validate XML documents or SchemaLocation to manage a local cache of XML Schema documents (xsd) with a validating (JAXP) parser, then you must have:

               Java SDK 1.5 or later